TimKDJ/jasp-desktop/syntax-revised.md

-# Part II: Examples of the Intended Syntax
+# Part II.
+Examples of the Intended Syntax

 ## Filters
-Based on `dplyr::filter()`, with only one proposed adjustment to dplyr's logic: allow no data to be passed in, in which case we search for a dataset in the `parent.frame`.
-This ensures we don't have to enter `dplyr::filter(data = dataset, ...)` everywhere and make it easier to execute inside the R editor of JASP (which has a fixed name).
-The following filters are already natively supported by `dplyr::filter()` and return filtered `data.frame`s:
+This will be based on `dplyr::filter()`, with only one proposed adjustment to dplyr's logic: allow no data to be passed in, in which case we search for a dataset in the `parent.frame`.
+This ensures we don't have to enter `dplyr::filter(data = dataset, ...)` everywhere and make it easier to execute inside the R editor of JASP (which has a fixed name for the dataset).
+The following filters are already natively supported by `dplyr::filter()` and return filtered `data.frame`'s:

 From JASP's "drag 'n drop interface" filter: